 All personal protective equipment used at the facility will be provided without cost to employees.
 Personal protective equipment will be chosen based on the anticipated exposure to blood or other potentially infectious materials.
 The protective equipment will be considered appropriate only if it does not permit blood or other potentially infectious materials to pass through or reach employees' clothing, skin, eyes, mouth, or other mucous membranes under normal conditions of use and for the duration of time that the protective equipment will be used.
 The protective equipment necessary for the athletic training facility primarily consists of latex gloves.
-These gloves will be stored on the main athletic training facility island, in the first aid cabinet of the taping room, and in all athletic training kits used by the staff, graduate assistants and students, and in all individual fanny packs.
-These gloves will be available at all times and at no cost to the staff, graduate assistants, or students.
+These gloves will be stored on the main athletic training facility island, in the first aid cabinet of the taping room, and in all athletic training kits used by the staff, graduate assistants and students.
+These gloves will be available at all times and at no cost to the staff, graduate assistants.